Yin Yu Tang

 Yin Yu Tang is available for scheduled self-guided, audio, and docent-led tours.
 Ask admissions staff for times and availability.
 The frequency and size of tours are limited to optimize visitor experience and protect the historic structure.
 Tour Yin Yu Tang online.
 The Web site—winner of interactive design, online exhibition, and education awards—uniquely illustrates the richness of the region’s artistic and cultural heritage and the story of the Huang family through original audio and video clips, photographs, and text.

-Advanced tickets may be purchased, with a surcharge, by ordering online.
+Advanced tickets may be purchased by ordering online.

 Planning your visit to Yin Yu Tang: A Chinese House

-Yin Yu Tang, a 200-year-old Chinese house, was brought to America and reassembled at the Peabody Essex Museum.
+Yin Yu Tang, a 200-year-old Chinese house, was brought to America and re-erected at the Peabody Essex Museum.

 - Exercise care

 Please watch your step, and help us preserve the house and its contents by not touching.
-Photography and videography of Yin Yu Tang are not permitted.
+Still non-flash photography for personal use is permitted but videography is not.
 The house offers limited wheelchair accessibility.
 Please contact our Guest Services Department for additional information at 978-542-1644.

 - Please keep your coat with you